Tenant repair costs

 If we hold you responsible for tenant repair costs, we will write a Tenant Damage Charges Notification letter to you explaining the repairs to be carried out and the amount you will be charged.
 The most that can be charged is the actual cost of the repairs.
 FACS Housing will also consider the age of the item damaged and whether its value has gone down over time (depreciation) before working out the final cost.

-In the letter, we will ask you to accept the tenant repair costs by signing and returning the Dispute Liability form to your local FACS Housing office.
+In the letter, we will ask you to accept the tenant repair costs by signing and returning the Confirmation of Tenant Damage Charges form to your local FACS Housing office.
 You should return the signed form back to us within 10 days (plus 4 days postage time).

 What if I disagree about my responsibility or the repair costs?

-If you believe that you were not responsible for the damage or disagree with the repair costs, you must advise FACS Housing in writing when you receive your Tenant Damage Charges Notification Letter with the Dispute Liability Form for you to complete, stating the reasons why you disagree with the repair costs, and attaching any evidence to support these reasons.
-This form is to be returned to your local office within 10 days (plus 4 days postage time).
+If you believe that you were not responsible for the damage or disagree with the repair costs, you must advise FACS Housing in writing when you receive your Tenant Damage Charges Notification Letter, stating the reasons why you disagree with the repair costs, and attaching any evidence to support these reasons.
+The Confirmation of Tenant Damage Charges form is to be returned to your local office within 10 days (plus 4 days postage time).

-If FACS Housing does not receive your returned Dispute Liability Form within 10 days (plus 4 days postage time), we will assume you are not disputing responsibility for the damage and/or the cost of the repairs.
+If FACS Housing does not receive your returned Confirmation of Tenant Damage Charges form within 10 days (plus 4 days postage time), we will assume you are not disputing responsibility for the damage and/or the cost of the repairs.

 We then review our earlier decision.
 If the review finds you are responsible and confirms the amount of the tenant repair costs, we will write to you and apply to the NSW Civil and Administrative Tribunal or local court to recover the repair costs.